dstackai/dstack/docs/tutorials/dolly.md

 ---
 title: Run your own ChatGPT with Dolly
-status: new
 ---

 # Run your own ChatGPT with Dolly

-This tutorial shows you how to run (and debug) your own ChatGPT on your cloud account using `dstack`, Gradio, and Dolly (Databricks' open-source pre-trained model).
+This tutorial shows you how to run and debug your own ChatGPT on your cloud account using `dstack`, Gradio, and Dolly (Databricks' open-source pre-trained model).

 !!! info "NOTE:"